ResearchObject/ro-crate/docs/1.1-DRAFT/provenance.md

 ## Software used to create files

-To specify which software was used to create or update a file the software application SHOULD be represented with an entity of type [SoftwareApplication], with a [version] property, e.g. from `tool --version`.
+To specify which software was used to create or update a file, the software application SHOULD be represented with an entity of type [SoftwareApplication], with a [version] property, e.g. from `tool --version`.

 For example: